tmeechh/Staking-Daap/README.md

 This project is licensed under the MIT License.

-🔥 Built with love, React, and caffeine.
+🔥 Built with love, Solidity, and caffeine.